vishnumaiea/KiExport/Readme.md

 ### `run`

 This command can be used to generate multiple types of files by providing just a valid JSON configuration file.
 Unlike other commands which will look specifically for the `kiexport.json` file, this command will accept a JSON file with any name.
 This is useful when you need different configurations for different manufacturers and use-cases.
 You can create a configuration file for each manufacturer and use them with the `run` command individually.
+Check out the [`kiexport.json`](Mitayi-Pico-D1/kiexport.json) file for an example configuration file.

 Since the `run` command does not accept any configuration parameters directly, everything needed to generate the manufacturing files should be in the JSON configuration file.
 Additionally, `run` can also accept a subset of commands to run from the supplied configuration file.
 This can be useful when you do not want to run commands individually.